Oh no, you’re missing out on great content!

 - Ask students to brainstorm all the ways the public is involved in the election process.
 Can individuals make a difference?

-- Read the Explore the Debate question aloud and/or write it on the board.
-Read them the overview that sets the scene for group work.
+- Read the Up for Debate question aloud and/or write it on the board.
+Read the students the overview that sets the scene for group work.
 Tell them they will use historical and contemporary examples to reach a consensus in small groups on an answer to the debate question.

 - Pass out copies of the case study and the Organizing Evidence worksheet.
 Have the groups read each of the four Election Essentials and use the Questions to Consider to help guide the discussion.
 They should complete sections 1 and 2 on the worksheet.